 Following are some of the metrics that are important for scaling and measuring the success of your mobile app.
 You can choose the one according to your own business requirements:

 Lean Methodology isn’t perfect.
 It requires excellent documentation and a highly skilled team.
 There are chances of getting off-track as the outcomes are not clear.
 Also, excessive flexibility sometimes leads the developer to lose focus.
 When lean thinking is specifically applied to build mobile apps, the following types of challenges emerge:

 High Design Bar: In lean methodology, a developer is trying to validate an initial concept with a series of experiments.
 However, the poor design can lead to negative feedback which tends the developer to give a more polish design in order to test out the hypothesis.
 In the case of a lean startup, the developer is often found stuck between a poorly-designed prototype (which may interface with testing) and an over-polished app (which is both costly and time-consuming).

 Apple’s App Store Submission Cycle: Apple’s app store review process causes major delays between the time an app iteration is ready for release and the time it actually goes live.
 Because of this, it’s difficult to run an agile cycle with a required velocity and rhythm through a loop with the customers.

 Day-by-day, we are entering into an era where interaction points are going to be early and across devices of all types.
 Mobile apps should be designed in such a way that they leverage all those interaction points in a manner that are contextually relevant to the user.
-Leveraging a lean canvas for mobile app development is the right way to achieve success online and offline.
+Leveraging a lean canvas for custom mobile app development is the right way to achieve success online and offline.